-Provides students with the knowledge and skills necessary to plan and implement Microsoft Windows 2000 Directory Services in an enterprise environ-
+Provides students with the knowledge and skills necessary to plan and implement Microsoft Windows 2000 Directory Services in an enterprise environment.
+Prerequisites: Any MST152 course or permission of instructor.

 MST254 3 CREDITS 4 PERIODS Microsoft SQL Server Design and Implementation